 Skeptical critics love to try to poke holes in the Gospel narratives, claiming they’re full of historical blunders.
 But in recent times, many of these so-called holes have been filled by the shovel of archaeology.
 In this video, I run through the top 5 examples of critics looking bad in the light of new archaeological discoveries.
-Erik ManningErik is a Reasonable Faith Chapter Director located in Cedar Rapids, Iowa.
-He’s a former freelance baseball writer and the co-owner of a vintage and handmade decor business with his wife, Dawn.
-He is passionate about the intersection of apologetics and evangelism.
+Erik ManningErik is the creative force behind the YouTube channel Testify, which is an educational channel built to help inspire people’s confidence in the text of the New Testament and the truth of the Christian faith.

 Liberal scholars and radical skeptics like to say that gospels have more holes than swiss cheese.
 Aside from the gospels being full of unresolvable contradictions, they also make grave historical blunders.
 If they were reliable historical documents based on eyewitness testimony, they’d get the details right.
 Therefore, they’re mere religious fictions.
 But in recent times many of the holes that critics have tried to poke through the gospels have been filled by the shovel of archaeology.
 Excavators have come to the rescue and provided a counterbalance to suspicious views against the gospels.
 Here I’m going to share three examples where biblical archaeology has made the critics look flat-out silly.
 If that whets your appetite for … Read more